-Since September 2012 Hurkmans ET offers the OPU/IVP technique.
-This technique is an alternative for Superovulation and the advantages are:
+Since September 2012, Hurkmans ET offers the OPU/IVP technique.
+This technique is an alternative to superovulation, and its advantages include:

-- It can be applied to heifers from the age of 10 months (shortening generation-interval).
+- It can be applied to heifers from around the age of 10 months. (reducing generation interval)

 - It can be applied to pregnant animals.

-- It can be applied to donors which show bad or no superovulation results.
+- It can be applied to donors that do not respond to superovulation.

-- OPU can be carried out every week, so every week one can use a different sire.
+- OPU can be carried out weekly, allowing the use of a different sire each week.

-- Actual new sires can be used immediately.
+- The latest sires can be used almost immediately.

 Advantages of cull-cow IVP:

-- Efficient and cheap way to produce embryos (beef cattle).
+- Cost-effective way to produce embryos (for beef cattle).